dotnet/docs-maui/docs/platform-integration/native-embedding.md

 1. Create extension methods to bootstrap your native embedded app.
 For more information, see [Create extension methods](#create-extension-methods).
 1. Create a .NET MAUI single project that contains your .NET MAUI UI and any dependencies.
 For more information, see [Create a .NET MAUI single project](#create-a-net-maui-single-project).
 1. Create a native app and enable .NET MAUI support in it.
 For more information, see [Enable .NET MAUI support](#enable-net-maui-support).
-1. Initialize .NET MAUI by calling the `UseMauiEmbedding` extension method.
+1. Initialize .NET MAUI in your native app project.
 For more information, see [Initialize .NET MAUI](#initialize-net-maui).
 1. Create the .NET MAUI UI and convert it to the appropriate native type with the `ToPlatformEmbedding` extension method.
 For more information, see [Consume .NET MAUI controls](#consume-net-maui-controls).

 ::: moniker-end